Zsarko-Sergiu/Epidemics-Simulation-PDA/README.md

         -These values are saved in seperate files each for the version of implementation (serial or parallel) -Reset the values back to the initial values after performing serial version -After reseting the values, start performing parallel version.
-        -If the name of the file was f.txt then the name of output files will be f_serial.txt ; f_parallel.txt -If debug was chose as 1, evolution of each person across the simulation will be printed.
+        -If the name of the file was f.txt then the name of output files will be f_serial_out.txt ; f_parallel_out.txt -If debug was chose as 1, evolution of each person across the simulation will be printed.
 If debug was 0, only the final result of each person will be printed.
         -Besides these two files, an additional output file will be created that will save the time it took to execute the two versions as well as speedup and